-I also have a weekly nationally syndicated radio show and podcast called Killer Innovations – now in its twelfth season.
+I also have a weekly nationally syndicated radio show and podcast called Killer Innovations – now in its fifteenth season.

 I cover similar topics as those on the blog with the added twist of inviting leading innovators on the show to share their personal story of innovation and creative success.

 My goal is to create insightful, relevant content that you can put to work in achieving your innovation success.
 If you consider yourself an innovator — someone who wants to impact the world with innovation — then this blog and podcast are for you.

 I'm the former Chief Technology Officer (CTO) at Hewlett-Packard.
 At the time I retired, it was the largest technology company in the world.
 I was with HP for nearly 10 years retiring at the end of 2011.

 I've been in the technology innovation game my entire career.

 I've started more than a dozen tech startups with the vast majority having successful exits including successful IPO's.